 Develop and implement initiatives and programs aimed at addressing women's financial literacy needs.

 So… why does the Gender Pay Gap actually exist?

 Wage discrimination affects women, irrespective of their age or level of education.
-It is influenced by some interrelated work, family, and societal factors.
+It is influenced by interrelated work, family, and societal factors.
 For example:

 RACE - studies from the United States show that non-Hispanic white and Asian American women earn less than their counterparts of other races.
-Plus, within their racial/ethnic group, the disparity between their incomes and incomes of men are bigger.
+Plus, within their racial/ethnic group, the disparity between their incomes and incomes of men are larger.

 CHILDREN - time spent away from the labor market or working part-time, which is a common thing for mothers but not fathers, affects earnings.
-However, the penalty for motherhood continues even after women return to full employment

 PURE DISCRIMINATION - differences in wages are perceived as the most common form of indirect discrimination of women.
 Many factors are contributing to differentials in earnings; they cannot, however, account for all disparities.
 The remaining unexplained portion is attributed to discrimination.

 We've taken the data from Eurostat, OECD (source no longer online) and Monster Salary Index.
 In those cases where datasets overlapped (for example, both databases contained the statistics about Germany), we took data from the body that's more "local" (Eurostat for European countries).